Publications & Presentations

 Download PDF with Notes

 Justice, S. & Assaf, L.C.
 (2023, June 13).
-Everyday choreographies as pathways for building computational literacies: Noticing, naming, and connecting CT precursors to curriculum [Guest Speaker Series (Google slides)].
+Everyday choreographies as pathways for building computational literacies: Noticing, naming, and connecting CT precursors to curriculum [Graduate Seminar Guest Speaker Series].
 City University of New York, College of Staten Island, Computing in Teacher Education.
+New York, NY, United States.

 This presentation describes a 3-year study with early elementary teachers as they learned to integrate computational thinking (CT) within their established teaching practices.
 The study introduced teachers to CT with an inquiry-based, generative learning framework centered on tools and materials, aka “material inquiry”.
 After an initial CT learning institute, we observed teachers in their classrooms as they picked up and applied CT to their instruction.
 Among other takeaways, we have come to think of CT as a multimodal literacy rooted in everyday patterns of meaning making, or precursors.